What is a SecOpsium report for?

 A SecOpsium report summarizes supported scan findings in a format that is readable for engineering and business stakeholders.

 The report should help a team understand priority, remediation, and progress across scans.
+It should make security work easier to discuss without forcing every stakeholder to read raw scanner output.

 The exact content depends on the scan type, supported checks, and evidence available for that project.
+A report should not invent sections that the scan did not support.

 Reports should not be presented as complete audits or guarantees.